-WRITING YOUR SCREENPLAY WHILE SOCIAL DISTANCING: TEXT ON SCREEN
+WRITING YOUR SCREENPLAY: WRITTEN TEXT ON SCREEN

 This post is inspired by one of the great questions we get in the library from time to time.
 That question is,